SukhrajBirSingh/SukhrajBirSingh/README.md

  <a href ="https://github.com/SukhrajBirSingh/RandomPizza"><img alt = "RPApp" src = "https://github.com/SukhrajBirSingh/RandomPizza/blob/main/Apple%20iPhone%2011%20Pro%20Max%20Presentation-3.png?raw=true"></a>

 Have you ever got confused about what toppings to add to your pizza!\
-This app will help you decide what toppings to add to your next pizza. \
+This app will help you decide toppings for your next pizza. \
 You can choose from a wide variety of different combinations.

  <a href ="https://github.com/SukhrajBirSingh/RandomPizza">RandomPizza App</a>